the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 The communication channel between a client and server is called [API](https://en.wikipedia.org/wiki/API).
 When this API is publicly documented and can be used by anyone, it's also called a **public API**.
 You have heard about the term API before, because essentially [every interface in programming can be called API](https://www.robinwieruch.de/what-is-an-api-javascript) (e.g. browser API, DOM API, API of a JavaScript class).
 However, when JavaScript developers refer to an API without furhter specifying it, most often they refer to the API of a remote server.

-The website [Hacker News](https://news.ycombinator.com/) -- which states itself as website for content *"that gratifies one's intellectual curiosity"* -- features news about tech and entrepeurship.
-You can visit this website yourself as a user, but you can also use their [API](https://hn.algolia.com/api) as a developer -- which we will do in the next steps.
+The website [Hacker News](https://news.ycombinator.com/), which states itself as website for content *"that gratifies one's intellectual curiosity"*, features news about tech and entrepeurship.
+You can visit this website yourself as a user, but you can also use their [API](https://hn.algolia.com/api) as a developer, which we will do in the next steps, to query their data.

-First, we will install a library called [axios](https://github.com/axios/axios) which is a popular choice in JavaScript application when interacting with remote servers and their API.
-On the command line, install this library to your JavaScript application from the last sections:
+First, we will install a library called [axios](https://github.com/axios/axios) which is a popular choice in a JavaScript application when interacting with remote servers and their API.
+On the command line, install this library to your JavaScript application from the last sections (where you have learned to use the DOM API):

 {title="Command Line",lang="text"}
 ~~~~~~~